 To The West Virginia House Agriculture Committee for passing H.B.
-2552, to fund the WV Spay and Neuter (WV SNAP) with fees from pet food manufacturers selling product in the state.
+2552, to fund the WV Spay and Neuter Program (WV SNAP) with fees from pet food manufacturers selling product in the state.

 West Virginia has one of the highest per capita rates of companion animal ownership in the United States; it also has one of the lowest median household incomes of any state in the U.S. Considering this, it is no surprise that many West Virginia families struggle to pay for spay and neuter surgeries for their dogs and cats, leaving thousands of animals without homes and proper care.